 All Sanity projects are on a plan (by default a free plan), which comes with a set of included features and monthly resource quotas.
 Our available plans are listed on the pricing page, and can be ordered at any time from the project's management page.
 Some plans offer additional features for purchase.
-Any resource usage beyond the quotas will be billed at overage rates, except for free projects without a registered credit card (or on a grandfathered free plan), which may be temporarily deactivated instead.
+Any resource usage beyond the quotas will be billed at overage rates, except for free projects without a registered credit card (or on a legacy free plan), which may be temporarily deactivated instead.

 Paid plans require that the project belongs to an "organization", which is responsible for payment.
 This does not have to be an actual company–you can create your own personal organization if you want to.
 The organization simply holds the billing address and credit card information for one or more projects.